bregman-arie/devops-exercises/topics/kubernetes/README.md

 <summary>When or why NOT to use Kubernetes?</summary><br><b>

   - If you manage low level infrastructure or baremetals, Kubernetes is probably not what you need or want
   - If you are a small team (like less than 20 engineers) running less than a dozen of containers, Kubernetes might be an overkill (even if you need scale, rolling out updates, etc.).
-You might still enjoy the benefits of using managed Kubernetes, but you definitely want to think about it carefully before making a decision
+You might still enjoy the benefits of using managed Kubernetes, but you definitely want to think about it carefully before making a decision on whether to adopt it.
 </b></details>

 <details>